dockstore/dockstore-documentation/docs/advanced-topics/best-practices/best-practices-secure-fair-workflows.rst

 			- Contact information for the organization or individual pipeline maintainer.
 			- Any available cost or benchmarking information.
 			- How to cite the use of your workflow (including references for the original software authors).

+- Note: Documentation can be housed at either or both, the metadata section of the workflow file and/or the GitHub README document.
+On Dockstore, if a description is provided in the metadata section, it will be displayed by default in the INFO section.
+If a metadata section is missing, Dockstore will pull information from the README file on the original GitHub repo.